When your WinForms UserControl drives you nuts

 - The initial value of the property is explicitly set in the

 Hiding properties that don't make sense to be edited at design time is a good idea even if you don't intend to write a commercial-quality, bullet-proof control ready to be shipped to thousands of developers.
-It's simply a matter of good style and it's done with very little effort using the Browsable
+It's simply a matter of good style and it's done with very little effort using the Browsable attribute:

 [ Browsable(false) ]